Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/getting-setup.md

 ## Setting Up an AWS account

-If this is your first intro to AWS, I'd suggest that you follow the instructions laid out by[ Serverless Stack](https://serverless-stack.com/chapters/create-an-aws-account.html). **Make sure you have an IAM user and the AWS CLI configured as per the instructions.**
+If this is your first introduction to AWS, I would suggest that you follow the instructions laid out by[ Serverless Stack](https://serverless-stack.com/chapters/create-an-aws-account.html). **Make sure you have an IAM user and the AWS CLI configured as per the instructions.**

 ## Git provider